trammell/recipe-book/susans-recipes.md

 firm to bite, stirring occasionally.
 Drain; return pasta to same pot.
 Stir in cauliflower mixture and sauce.

-Butter 13x9x2-inch glass baking dish or individual sized ramekins.
+Butter 13×9×2-inch glass baking dish.
 Spoon in half of pasta mixture; sprinkle with ½ cup Comté cheese.
 Top with remaining pasta mixture and ½ cup Comté cheese.
 Melt remaining 1 tablespoon butter in small skillet.
 Add breadcrumbs and toss to coat.
 Remove from heat; mix in ¼ cup Parmesan.
 Sprinkle crumbs over pasta.
 DO AHEAD: Can be made 2 hours ahead.

 Let stand at room temperature.
 Preheat oven to 350 °F. Bake pasta uncovered until heated through and bubbling, about 35 minutes.
+Broil 1-2 minutes if topping needs help browning.

+* Instead of making in one large dish, consider instead baking your paste in an equivalent number of ramekins.
+This way you can customize your dish if you have any picky eaters!
+* This dish freezes well: make individual ramekins but before final bake at 350 °F, instead wrap ramekins in plastic wrap, then foil, and freeze.
+To cook, remove plastic and replace foil; bake at 350 °F for 45 minutes with foil on, 15 minutes with foil off.

 ## Charred Chili Relleno with Green Rice

-FIXME

 Recipe courtesy of Rachael Ray & The Foodnetwork.com, 2007.
-Prep Time: 20 min (Susan thinks it takes longer)
-Cook Time: 20 min
-Level: Easy
+Serves 4.
+Total
+prep time: 45 minutes.

 > 4 cups chicken or vegetable stock, divided
 > 1 bay leaf